My Only Comfort: Heidelberg Catechism Lord’s Day #1

 Second, we live in a seemingly random, chaotic world.
 There is no way of knowing what the future will bring; people who work hard and make all the seemingly right choices nonetheless have terrible things happen to them; disease, war, natural disasters, terrible religious or political leaders and a hundred other things can ruin a man’s life at the drop of a hat, with no recourse.

-Coming into the redemption of Christ solves all these problems.
+Coming into the redemption of Christ solves all these problems, and the first question of the Catechism explains how it does so.
 First, it frees us from guilt, not by trying to hand-wave the problem away, not by minimizing it or giving me some token work to do to assuage the problem myself, but by accepting its severity and dealing with it.
 Such a huge problem can only be adequately satisfied by the death of the Son of God Himself on our behalf, propitiating the wrath of God against sin and offering me the benefits of that sacrifice as a free gift, so that both the wrath of God and the mercy and love of God are given their full weight.

 Secondly, it then brings me under the protective umbrella of God’s providence.
 The world is no longer random and pointless; now a sovereign God is directing all that happens to ensure that my salvation comes to its completion.
 If God would give me such a tremendous gift of the sacrificial death of His own Son on my behalf, what would He withhold from me?
 Having invested so much in my salvation, how will He ever permit anything to rob Him of His goal?
 I need therefore fear nothing that happens in this life.
 Though there will certainly be suffering and deprivation, I can live in confidence that all of those things are part of God’s perfect plan for me.